Help File: Mark Descriptions

 horizon photo, showing equipment, surroundings, and obstructions

-Please only submit photos which add a unique and unambiguous view of a mark's location, condition, or utility for future surveys.
+Please only share photos which add unique and unambiguous views of a mark's location, condition, or utility for future surveys.

 Tools: